Irenezs/Notes/Pys.md

 To find the resistivity of a wire, you can use a micrometer to measure and average several points on the wire to find the diameter, then calculate the area.
 Use crocodile clips and a ruler to vary the length of the wire.
 Use a voltmeter and ammeter to find the resistance for each length.
 Plot this as a graph, and the gradient will be $\frac{\rho}{A}$, so $\rho = gradient \times A$.

-# Friday ==9/9 8/8 /11
+# Friday ==9/9 8/8 8/11==

 - 1a
 	- Superconducting is where a material loses all of its resistivity when below a certain temperature.
-Before this value, resistivity drops proportionally to temperature. ==3/3
+Before this value, resistivity drops proportionally to temperature. ==3/3==
 - 1bi
-	- In Paper ==3/3
+	- In Paper ==3/3==
 - 1bii
 	- The resistance will decrease to 0, while the copper will still have some.
-However, the total resistance is still 0 as the copper is in parallel. ==3/3
+However, the total resistance is still 0 as the copper is in parallel. ==3/3==
-- 26ai ==2/2
+- 26ai ==2/2==
 	- $$\rho=\frac{RA}{L}$$Where R = Resistance of the material length L, with cross-sectional area A.
-- 26aii ==2/2
+- 26aii ==2/2==
 	- Below the critical temperature of a material, the material has no resistance.
-- 26b ==4/4
+- 26b ==4/4==
 	- In Paper
 - 15ai
-	- In Paper
+	- In Paper ==2/3==
 - 15aii
-	- Wire placed into water bath. resistance calculated at $\100^\circ
+	- Wire placed into water bath. resistance calculated at $100^\circ C$, Then ice is added and stirred into the bath.
+As the temperature goes down, record the temperature and resistance at regular intervals, then graph this data. ==4/6 Repeats and mention a thermometer==
+- 15b
+	- The critical temperature is the point at which below, there is no resistivity in a component. ==2/2==